 It means… Saying NO to “fuck, this is going to hurt” and YES to “I’ve got to get ready”.

 For me, part of getting ready was going through what (I thought) I knew about the standard therapies and available alternative ways to get rid of the disease.
 Ironically – paragraph one – in the previous months I had done a lot of research on exactly that subject.
 I went through hundreds of websites, hundreds maybe thousands of pages of information, disinformation, misinformed and badly written bullshit, seemingly valuable pages leading to urges to buy this or that product.
 A product that usually, how surprising, turns out to be far from cheap and sometimes illegal (especially if you live in that ultimate home of dreamers, the US of A).

 I watched hours and hours of video.
 Some with very good and sensible information, others with the typical snake oil salesmen, others with a doctor who might be on the right path but turns out to be completely unreachable for comment.
 Quite a few videos containing a lot of good information that really should be shared with cancer researchers and doctors all over the world, but useless in my situation because it deals with different types of tumour.

 So now, it was time to put all the pro’s and cons aside, follow common sense and decide on what would be my strategy.
 Would I go for the suggested chemo- and radiotherapy or would I follow an alternative path.

-There is just too much bullshit flying around on the web when it comes to cures for cancer and the only reason for that is money.Anonymous patient in a forum
+There is just too much bullshit about cures for cancer flying around on the web, and the only reason for that is the fuckin’ money.Anonymous patient in a forum